 The dead time for coincidences works in the same way as that acting on the singles data flow.
 The only difference is that, for the single dead time, one can specify the hierarchical level to which the dead time is applied on (corresponding to the separation of detectors and electronic modules), while in the coincidence dead time, the possibility to simulate separate coincidence units (which may exist) is not implemented.
 Apart from this limitation, the command lines for coincidence dead time are identical to the ones for singles dead time, as described in Pile-up.
-When more than one coincidence can occur for a unique GEANT4 event (if more than one coincidence line are added to the coincidence pulse processor, or if multiple coincidences are processed as many coincidences pairs), then the user can specify that the whole event is kept or rejected, depending on the arrival time of the first coincidence.
-To do so, one should use the command line:
+When more than one coincidence can occur for a unique GEANT4 event (if more than one coincidences pairs), then the user can specify that the whole event is kept or rejected, depending on the arrival time of the first coincidence.
+To do so, one should use the command line: :